Annealing with PID

 There is a limit on how much power it can use which is shown as percents of the maximum value.
 The max current of the power supply is ca. 12 A, 20% corresponds to ca. 2.4A.

-How to change the power limit in percents:
+How to change the power limit in percents manually:

 Press menu button (left) several times until you see Lp1 | Main